 Neuropsychiatric Genetics in African Populations (NeuroGAP), spearheaded by Karestan Koenen, is the Stanley Center’s program of research into the genetic factors contributing to schizophrenia, bipolar disorder, and autism in Africa.
 NeuroGAP is being conducted in four countries — Ethiopia, Kenya, South Africa and Uganda — with possibilities for further expansion.

-The target collection is saliva samples from 20,000 cases (18,000 psychosis and 2,000 neurodevelopmental disorders) and an equal number of controls by 2022.
+The target collection is saliva samples from over 24,000 cases (22,550 psychosis and 1,800 neurodevelopmental disorders) and an equal number of controls by 2022.
 It is structured around two studies: a genome-wide association study (GWAS) of psychosis (NeuroGAP-Psychosis); and an exome sequencing study of neurodevelopmental disorders (NeuroDev).

 Partners for NeuroGAP-Psychosis are Addis Ababa University in Ethiopia, Moi University in Kenya, the KEMRI-Wellcome Trust Research Programme in Kenya, the University of Cape Town in South Africa, and Makerere University in Uganda.

-Partners for NeuroDev are the KEMRI-Wellcome Trust Research Programme in Kenya and the University of Cape Town in South Africa, and Oxford University.
+Partners for NeuroDev are the KEMRI-Wellcome Trust Research Programme in Kenya, Aga Khan University in Kenya, the University of Cape Town in South Africa, and Oxford University in England.

 Under the leadership of Mark Daly, Ben Neale, and Hailiang Huang, there are three major collaboration efforts underway in Asia.
 The three projects are collaborations with Shanghai JiaoTong University in Shanghai, China; the First Affiliated Hospital of Xi’an JiaoTong University in Xi’an, China; and the Tokyo Metropolitan Institute of Medical Sciences in Tokyo, Japan.